 10 Proven Stages for Building Secure & Scalable Mobile Payment Apps

-- Figure out the main purpose of the app: Is it for sending money to friends, paying bills online, or using it at the store as a digital wallet?
+- Figure out the main goal: Will your app let users send money to friends, pay bills online, or act as a digital wallet?

-- Determine your target users: Focus on who your audience is by considering variables such as age, geographical location, income, and online actions.
+- Determine your audience: Focus on who your audience is by considering demographics, location, income, and online actions.

-- Know who your users are: Are you targeting millennials, working freelancers, or owners of local companies?
+- Know who your users are: What audience are you targeting?
+Millennials, working freelancers, or CEOs?

-- Collect user insights: Survey, interview, or hold focus groups to /understand user pain points, preferences, and expectations.
+- Collect user insights: Conduct surveys, interviews, or focus groups to uncover pain points, preferences, and expectations.

-- Align goals with user needs: Leverage insights to prioritize features that solve real problems and improve usability.
+- Align goals with user needs: Use insights to prioritize features that address real problems and improve usability.

 2. Research the Market and Study the Competition